ekatovich/ekatovich.github.io/_pages/about.md

 ---

 Welcome!
-I am an Assistant Professor of Environmental and Resource Economics at the [University of Connecticut](https://are.uconn.edu/).
+I am an Assistant Professor at the [University of Connecticut](https://are.uconn.edu/).
 <br/>

 My research focuses on environmental and resource economics, development economics, and political economy.
 I use econometric and geospatial tools to study natural resource governance and the effects of resource booms and energy transitions on governments, firms, workers, and the environment.  <br/>